mosabami/modernize-app-ai-ready/exercises/ex-2/7-refactor-files.md

 1. Select **views.py**.
 The file displays in the right side of the Visual Studio Code window.

-1. Delete all code between the following region markers in the code (at or around lines 9 - 304):
+1. Manually delete all code between the following region markers in the code (at or around lines 9 - 304).
+The "T" button is not to be used for this step:

     ```
     ####region -------- BACKEND API ENDPOINTS --------